 When we look for ways to boost productivity, we often think of tools we use to work efficiently: automation technologies to save time, concentration strategies like the Pomodoro Technique, and so on.
-But more recently, research has shown that office design has a huge impact on how much gets done.
+However, recent research has shown that office design has a huge impact on how much gets done.
 Here are five tips for how to design your office for maximum productivity.

 If you are designing a new office or are ready to renovate, consider raising your ceilings.
 Studies have found that people prefer ceilings that are 10 feet high and that higher ceilings are associated with thinking more freely.
 Would freer, more creative thinking benefit your business?
 We can’t think of a company where it wouldn’t!

-Noise is hands-down the most common office complaint, especially in open offices.
+Noise is hands-down the most common office complaint, especially in open-plan offices.
 Research has linked noise to lower productivity, more illness, more stress, lower job satisfaction and morale, and other negative effects.
 Sound masking systems get rid of unwanted sounds by distributing noise that is engineered to cover up speech.
 If you can’t install a full sound masking system, at the very least provide noise-canceling headphones.
-Want more office productivity tips?
-Download our free ebook.

 Share this Post